chrisbuttaro/BlackJackProject/README.md

 In order to practice the basic principles of OOP programming in Java I was given a weekend to create a functional command line blackjack game.

+In addition to the criteria below I added the ability for a user to bet on their hand.
+Depending on the outcome chips are added and removed from a player's chip-stack.
+Below #60 is an example of the game's functionality.

 **Learning Objectives**

 Below are a list of objectives this project was meant to reinforce: